donfour/committed2/README.md

 - Allow todo list to be printed / exported
 - Firefox support
 - Sort tasks (e.g. by due dates)

-## Bugs
-- clicking on the "V" button at the right corner in a task does not cause drop-down.
-The empty space around it is clickable and causes the drop-down

 ## Todos
 - Tutorial